 Prices quoted should be indicating if VAT inclusive RFQ should clearly state.

 Supplier/Vendor should provide Bank details of SDG/USD (Including intermediary Bank) with same name as supplier/vendor company (Business Company Name, If there is a sister company account to make payment, it should be cleared from the beginning.
+The exchange rate (USD to SDG) will be based on the Bank of Khartoum (BoK) rate on the day of the transaction.

-Delivery Timeline and availability of services Response deadline: Sunday 5– 2 :00 pm
+Delivery Timeline and availability of services Response deadline: Sunday 5th January 2025 – 12 :00 pm Sudan Time.

+The quotation must be submitted in a sealed envelope clearly mentioning the RFQ number.
+The envelope should also be stamped and signed by the bidder and delivered to ALIGHT offices located in

 House No 77, Block No 17, Almatar Area, Port Sudan, Red Sea State, Sudan.